-Each user of the HoT HMIS will be assigned a user ID and password.
-The user may not share the ID and password with anyone.
+Each user of the HOTHMIS will be assigned a username and password.
+The user may not share the username and password with anyone.
 This will assure that only authorized persons are using the system.
-The user will be held accountable for all actions performed by the assigned ID.
-Each user is required to read and sign a User Confidentiality Agreement before he/she is given access to the system.
+The user will be held accountable for all actions performed by the assigned username.
+Each user is required to read and sign a User Confidentiality Agreement before they are given access to the system.